Sign up for our FREE 8-week course to get on the property ladder.

 From scouting for properties to final settlement, buying a property is stressful and time-consuming at the best of times.
 Enter the buyer’s agent.
 Sometimes called buyer’s advocates, these licensed professionals help you navigate the property market and find your dream home or investment at the best possible price.
 In exchange, they charge a fee or commission.

 What does a buyer’s agent do?

 A buyer’s agent specialises in researching, evaluating and negotiating a property purchase on behalf of an interested buyer.
-There are two main services an agent can perform for you:
+There are 2 main services an agent can perform for you:

 Sometimes referred to as full service, this is a common option if you’d like assistance with your purchase from start to finish.
 It includes searching for properties that meet your criteria, negotiating the sale price and bidding at auction.